Cláudio Brito

-Cláudio Oliveira Brito (born 5 April 1965 - died 18 may 2005) was a Brazilian former handball player.
+Cláudio Oliveira Brito (5 April 1965 - 17 May 2005) was a Brazilian former handball player.
 He competed in the men's tournament at the 1992 Summer Olympics.

-Brito died in a serious traffic accident between two buses in the interior of the Paraná District, where six other people died, including two young athletes from the handball team of which Brito was the coach: Chapecó (SC), and who were traveling to compete in the Brazilian championship, in Maringá, Paraná.
+Brito died in a traffic accident between two buses in the interior of the Paraná District, where six other people died, including two young athletes from the handball team of which Brito was the coach: Chapecó (SC), and who were traveling to compete in the Brazilian championship, in Maringá, Paraná.